5642 Senior Environmental Specialist

 5642 – Senior Environmental Specialist

-• Develops, implements, and evaluates local government waste prevention, recycling and composting programs covering all materials and products.
+• Develop, implement and evaluate residential waste prevention, recycling and composting programs covering all materials and products.

 • Skilled in project management.